joaofmribeiro/securitycopilot/README.md

 **Microsoft Security Copilot**

-This is a repository with the intent of sharing little developments around Sentinel capabilities that you might benefit from when dealing with the same use-cases or scenarios.
+This is a repository with the intent of sharing little developments around Security Copilot use-cases that you might benefit from when dealing with the same scenarios.

 Content:
 - Custom Promptbooks